 Although this recipe has a lot of gourmet flavor, it’s very simple to make.
-Braising is an easy technique that anyone can do, and it turns pork shoulder (and other cuts of meat) into tender, fall-apart masterpieces!
+Braising is an easy technique that anyone can do, and it turns pork shoulder – and other cuts of meat – into tender, fall-apart masterpieces.

-What You’ll Need
+Ingredients You’ll Need

-- Onions: Thinly sliced onions give this roast an especially luscious flavor during the low, slow cooking process.
+- Onions: Thinly sliced onions give this roast an especially luscious flavor during the slow cooking process.

 - Fresh Garlic: Mince or press 6 cloves of garlic.